hendricks-nick/mylibrary/README.md

-# kitchen_inventory
+# myLibrary
-Kitchen Inventory using Node.JS and Express
+myLibrary using Node.JS and Express